 NC Pre-K Contracting Agencies and Site Administrators are advised to use the Requirements for Continued Eligibility Chart below as a guidance tool to ensure NC Pre-K Lead Teachers at nonpublic NC Pre-K sites are meeting eligibility requirements.
-Teachers who fail to meet eligibility requirements may not be eligible to continue serving as a NC Pre-K Lead Teacher.
+Teachers who fail to meet eligibility requirements may not be eligible to continue serving as an NC Pre-K Lead Teacher.

+Requirements for Continued Eligibility

+Requirements

-Requirements for Continued Eligibility Lateral Entry BK License RequirementsIndividuals that hold a Lateral Entry License must complete a minimum of six semester hours of coursework successfully (grade C or higher on each course) as prescribed on the official Plan of Study issued by a NC regionally accredited college/university with an approved BK Teacher Education
+Individuals that hold a Lateral Entry BK License must complete a minimum of six semester hours of coursework successfully (grade C or higher on each course) as prescribed on the official Plan of Study issued by a NC regionally accredited college/university with an approved BK Teacher Education Program that leads to BK Licensure per school year.